wp-plugins/post-status-menu-items/readme.txt

 Statuses with 0 posts are not displayed.
 Posts are the only post type for which the post status menu items are enabled by default.

 This plugin works with custom statuses created by [Edit Flow](http://wordpress.org/extend/plugins/edit-flow/) or [`register_post_status()`](http://codex.wordpress.org/register_post_status).

+Settings available on **Settings > Writing**.

+= Other Plugins by MRWweb =

+* [Feature a Page Widget](http://wordpress.org/plugins/feature-a-page-widget/) - Shows a summary of any Page in any sidebar.
+* [Advanced Custom Fields Repeater & Flexible Content Fields Collapser](http://wordpress.org/plugins/advanced-custom-field-repeater-collapser/) - Easier sorting for large repeated fields in the Advanced Custom Fields plugin.

 == Installation ==